 Details: This performance is designed to accommodate people with special needs.
 The show is sensory friendly and includes a calming center, volunteers and a social story.

 Details: For the first time, B&O Railroad is offering a new series of Sensory Friendly Days for children and guest with Autism Spectrum Disorders (ASD) and sensory processing differences.
 The Museum will open one hour earlier at 10:00 AM on this special day to accommodate guests of all abilities and their families.
 Staff will modify museum lights and sounds and post extra signs to give guests a more accessible experience.
 Additional volunteers and staff will be available to support visitors throughout their visit.
 This event offers a great chance to explore the museum with less crowds. event link.

 (St. Charles Town Center)

-Did you know that our local mall has partnered with Autism Speaks to host two special times that provide a more welcoming and quiet environment for children with special needs and their families!
-Make sure you register online March
+Details: Did you know that our local mall has partnered with Autism Speaks to host two special times that provide a more welcoming and quiet environment for children with special needs and their families!
+Make sure you register online event link.

 SENSORY FRIENDLY FILMS

 It’s exciting that AMC’s have partnered with Autism Society to provide sensory friendly films.
 It’s great that this exists because it increases public awareness of autism and advocates services in the community.
 The show times offer a more welcoming and subdued environment by keeping the lights on and volume at a lower level.

 Time: 9:00 AM – 10:00 AM